Glamping in Wadi Rum, Jordan; Memories Aicha Luxury Camp – A Review

 Whether it was a tasty tagine or other Arabaic and local styled dishes, I have to say that the food provided was absolutely on par with what you’d expect for a luxury Jordanian glamping camp.

 Packed lunches were available on request for those who were going out on excursions.
 An additional bonus and the breakfast was absolutely fantastic with some of the most excellent coffee.

-There are more simple tents on the outer ring of the camp that have transparent parts to make sky viewing at night possible.
-Something you can’t leave Wadi Rum without experiencing.
+There are more ‘simple’ tents on the outer ring of the camp that have transparent parts to make sky viewing at night possible.
 Each of the tents has its own modern and fantastically decorated bathroom.
 Which made me feel like I was in a hotel room and not a tent.
 I spent an afternoon in this tent, but switched to the Executive Luxury later.

-I stayed in the double junior tent and it was absolutely phenomenal.
+I stayed in the executive luxury tent and it was absolutely phenomenal.
 You completely forget you’re in a tent, especially with the on-demand hot water!
 An added bonus was the soap, shampoo and other toiletries they leave for your use in the bathroom.
 All are made from Dead Sea minerals and mud.

 You really get the feeling of stepping back to some nomadic king’s tent when you stay in one of the more luxe tents available.
 It had all the traditional Jordanian trappings that you’d expect with ambient lighting that really set the mood and transported you to another time.